 Food AND Medicine has over 500 annual members, primarily in Maine but also people across the country with a Maine connection.
 We are a diverse coalition of union members, workers and farmers; low-income community members; members of most faith and political beliefs; seniors, students and people of different abilities - all connected by a belief that nobody should have to choose between food, medicine and other basic necessities.

-Our name is inspired by the 1912 Bread and Roses Strike in Lowell, Massachusetts.
-This historic, extremely violent strike was pivotal in worker rights.
+Our name is partially inspired by the 1912 Bread and Roses Strike in Lowell, Massachusetts.
+This historic strike was crucial in the development of worker rights in the United States.
 The term, Bread and Roses refers to the right of working people to have not only food or necessities (bread) but also nice things in life (roses).